CadQuery/CQ-editor/macos/README.md

 $ pyinstaller --onedir --windowed --clean -y pyinstaller.spec
 ```

 The resulting application bundle `CQ-Editor.app` will be found in the `dist` directory.
-Verify that it works by double-clicking the `CQ-Editor.app` file in the Finder or the standalone executable `dist/CQ-Editor/CQ-Editor`.
+Verify that it works by either launching the `CQ-Editor.app` file in the Finder or double-clicking the standalone executable `dist/CQ-Editor/CQ-Editor`.

 ## Building a DMG Installer